LaraSQP/Snippeter/README.md

 # Snippeter, a c# snippet extension for Visual Studio 2019

 There is nothing to this extension.
-It simply makes it easier to add/edit/remove snippets from the built-in **Code Snippets Manager** directly from the IDE.
+It simply makes it easier to add/edit/remove c# snippets from the built-in **Code Snippets Manager** directly from the IDE.

 ## Setup